aws-deepracer/aws-deepracer-follow-the-leader-sample-project/getting-started.md

 # Follow Me Sample Application

-The Follow Me sample project is an sample application built on top of the existing AWS DeepRacer application which uses object detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
+The Follow Me sample project is a sample application built on top of the existing AWS DeepRacer application which uses object detection machine learning model through which the AWS DeepRacer device can identify and follow a person.
 Explore the Follow Me sample project by cloning the [aws-deepracer-follow-me-sample-project](https://github.com/aws-racer/aws-deepracer-follow-me-sample-project).

 The Follow Me application uses many nodes from the AWS DeepRacer core application as is and adds a few specific extension to the shared nodes.
 This application is built to work alongside the AWS DeepRacer core application so that we can run both of the applications simultaneously.